Cry of the City: Plot

 Rome, feverish and exhausted, goes to his parents' apartment.
 Although Rome is rejected by his father, his teenage brother Tony (Tommy Cook) worships him.
-Their mother tells Rome he must leave, but while she is preparing him some food, Candella shows up.
+His mother, reproaching Rome for the murders, tells him he must leave, but while she is preparing him some food, Candella shows up.
 As he is about to search the apartment, Rome appears holding a gun.
 When Rome escapes, Candella has a talk with Tony, warning him about following in his brother's criminal ways.

-Rome uses an old girlfriend, Brenda (Shelley Winters), to track down Rose Givens' address, but he is so weak that Brenda gets an unlicensed foreign doctor (Konstantin Shayne) to attend to him.
-When Brenda finally drops Rome off at Rose Givens' address, he offers to give Rose the jewels that he took from Niles' office in exchange for "five thousand dollars, a car, a way out of the country and a good night's sleep".
+Rome uses an old girlfriend, Brenda (Shelley Winters), to track down Rose Givens' address, but because of his maltreated, festering wounds he is so weak that Brenda gets an unlicensed foreign doctor (Konstantin Shayne) to attend the meanwhile unconscious Rome.
+When Brenda finally drops Rome off at Rose Givens' address, he offers to give Rose the jewels that he took from Niles' office in exchange for "five thousand dollars, a car, a way out of the country [i. e.: to Latin America] and a good night's sleep".

-At the police station, Candella and Collins question people who might have helped Rome to escape from the prison hospital and after, including the trustee from the prison, the man in charge of the hospital ward, and several unlicensed doctors.
+At the police station, Candella and Collins question people who might have helped Rome to escape from the prison hospital and after, including the trusty from the prison, the man in charge of the hospital ward, and several unlicensed doctors.
 One of those doctors is the veterinarian, who confesses to treating the wanted man.

 Meanwhile, Rose has set out to get money and transportation for Rome, who double-crosses her by telephoning Candella to let him know that he will meet Rose at a subway station where the jewels are stored in a locker.
-Rome meets Rose first and demands the cash she promised, but she demands to get the jewels first.
-When the police arrive to take her, she tries to shoot Rome but wounds Candella instead.
+Rome meets Rose first and demands the cash she promised, but she demands the jewels first.
+When the police arrive to take her, in the resulting scuffle she tries to shoot Rome but wounds Candella instead.

 Candella leaves the hospital where he was being treated to look for Teena, who might lead him to Rome.
 He discovers that Teena has gone to a church, where Rome meets her.
 Teena, however, refuses to go away with Rome, and Candella arrives, persuading her to leave the church.
-As Candella arrests Rome and leads him out of the church, Rome, seeing that Candella is wounded and bleeding and would not be able to keep up to him in a chase, breaks away and runs down the street.
-Candella fires at the escaping criminal, killing him.
-Just arriving on the scene, Rome's brother Tony, who could not bring himself to steal money from their mother as Rome had asked, breaks down in tears.
+As Candella disarms, arrests Rome while exiting the church, Rome, seeing that Candella is wounded and bleeding and would not be able to keep up to him in a chase, breaks away and walks down the street.
+Candella shoots the unarmed Rome in the back, killing him.
+Tony, who could not bring himself to steal money from their mother as Rome had asked, arrives just in time to see.
+In the police car the boy breaks in tears.